puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/catalog-delta.md

 Hashes are compliant if they have at least the same set of keys, and values are compliant.

-> DISCUSS: Are these rules helpful?
-They should squelch compliance noise, but
-> are they correct?
-(Note that they are still reported as conflicting)

-When refactoring, the tag values can be quite different and the `--ignore_tags` options can be used to ignore tag differences.
+When refactoring, the tag values can be quite different and the `--skip_tags` options can be used to ignore tag differences.

+The versions of the catalogs are compared.
+If different this is noted in the output but this difference has no effect on the outcome of catalogs being equal or compliant.
+(A difference in version may explain why catalogs are different; data changed, etc.).

 #### Format of differences

 Added, missing and conflicting attributes are output in JSON format.
 For large values and complex structures it may be difficult to spot differences by just reading the delta output in JSON.
-In such situations the values can be extracted with a json tool (e.g. jq, or jgrep) and compared using a diff tool such as the system `diff`, one of the many json-diff tools such as `jsondiffpath.js`.
+In such situations the values can be extracted with a json tool (e.g. 'jq', or 'jgrep') and compared using a diff tool such as the system `diff`, one of the many json-diff tools freely available; such as `jsondiffpath.js`.

 ### Missing Attributes